Detecting trace amounts of multiple classes of antibiotics in foods

-Category: Climate Hits: 0Widespread use of antibiotics in human healthcare and livestock husbandry has led to trace amounts of the drugs ending up in food products.
+Category: Climate Hits: 2Widespread use of antibiotics in human healthcare and livestock husbandry has led to trace amounts of the drugs ending up in food products.
 Long-term consumption could cause health problems, but it's been difficult to analyze more than a few antibiotics at a time because they have different chemical properties.
 Now, researchers have developed a method to simultaneously measure 77 antibiotics in a variety of foods.

 Read more https://www.sciencedaily.com/releases/2021/01/210127085245.htm